yamgent/cs5469-logic-tutorial-code/tutorial02/README.md

 used by the program to get answers during evaluation mode (by calling `ast.evaluate(defined_cforms, truth_assignment)`).

+We allow re-definition of formulas for convenience reasons.

 ## Evaluation Mode (`mode eval`)

 In evaulation mode, a single line contains all of the truth